NLKNguyen/alpine-shellcheck/README.md

 docker build -t nlknguyen/alpine-shellcheck .
 ```

-These are essentially the steps that Travis CI carry on before pushing the final image to Docker Hub
+These are essentially the steps that Travis CI carry on before pushing the final image to Docker Hub.